carinaw/fullstackopen-part3/README.md

 # fullstackopen-part3
-This repository contains my exercises for Full Stack Open "Deep Dive Into Modern Web Development" course of Open University of Helsinki.
+This repository contains my exercises for Part 3 "Deploying app to internet".

+I have used "Render" as my hosting service.

+The app can be found here: https://phonebook-fso-logi.onrender.com